Mall Santa Comforts Nervous Young Boy With Autism

 This year, Baiz was at the Gurnee Mills Mall for two hours trying to summon the courage to meet the man in the big red suit.
 Unfortunately, he was still overwhelmed and nervous.

 According to his mother, the young boy decided the Santa at this mall was the real deal.
 So, they came back a second time.
-For the second visit, his twin sister Layna went to sit with Santa.
+For the second visit, his twin sister, Layna, went to sit with Santa.
 He, however, decided to stay back and watch from a distance.

 “Baiz was watching and hoping to go up by her, too.
 He was standing with his aunt and he started getting so anxious but frustrated with himself.
 So he climbed in the cart he was so upset.
 This is when Santa noticed his struggle!”
 His mother continued to explain.

 After noticing the young boy, the mall Santa slowly approached Baiz.
-He repeatedly told him “You’re OK, buddy.”

-While her son remained in the cart, Santa rubbed his head and presented him with a candy cane and sticker.
-He continued to reassure the boy he was fine.
+While her son remained in the cart, Santa rubbed the boy’s head and presented him with a candy cane and sticker.
+He continued to reassure the boy that he was fine.

 Fortunately, his mother was able to snap several photos and capture the magical moment her son shared with the very kind mall Santa Claus on video.